LinXiaoya0228/LinXiaoya0228.github.io/_pages/includes/experience.md

 ## 2. OCBC Bank | Data Analyst Intern (Project Data Analysis)
 *Jan 2026 – Present | Singapore*

-* **Automation Framework:** Leading a 4-person multidisciplinary team to build an end-to-end automation system using **Power Automate and Python**, targeting the elimination of manual data extraction for the Talent Acquisition team.
+* Led a 4-person multidisciplinary team to build an end-to-end automation system using **Power Automate and Python**, targeting the elimination of manual data extraction for the Talent Acquisition team.
-* **Talent Analytics:** Developed a **Power BI** dashboard to track "Active Requisitions" and "YTD Performance," enabling real-time monitoring of recruiter-specific closure rates and vacancy trends.
+* Developed a **Power BI** dashboard to track "Active Requisitions" and "YTD Performance," enabling real-time monitoring of recruiter-specific closure rates and vacancy trends.
-* **Data Governance:** Established a standardized information architecture to categorize diverse hiring data, ensuring high data integrity for executive decision-making.
+* Established a standardized information architecture to categorize diverse hiring data, ensuring high data integrity for executive decision-making.

 <br>